By Proppi Editorial Team Updated 6 min read

 Turning one dwelling into two (or buying a dual-key setup) to squeeze more rent out of a single title.

-NZ: Popular in Auckland and Welly where demand outstrips supply.
+New Zealand: Popular in Auckland and Wellington where demand outstrips supply.
 Just check the council district plan first — not all zones let you add a second dwelling.

-AU: Growing fast in metro fringe suburbs.
+Australia: Growing fast in metro fringe suburbs.
 Some councils fast-track consent for secondary dwellings.
-Rules change by state — in NSW, complying development rules let you build a granny flat up to 60m² without a full DA in certain zones.
+Rules change by state — in New South Wales, complying development rules let you build a granny flat up to 60m² without a full DA in certain zones.

 Key Takeaway